 I don't know if it learned, but I gained two insights:

-I am very curious how what we are currently experiencing will be reflected in the thinking and plans, whether of individuals or organizations.
+I am very curious to see how what we are currently experiencing will be reflected in the thinking and plans of both individuals and organisations.